kovidgoyal/calibre/manual/faq.rst

 |app| freezes/crashes occasionally?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are five possible things I know of, that can cause this:
+There are six possible things I know of, that can cause this:

     * You recently connected an external monitor or TV to your computer.
 In
       this case, whenever |app| opens a new window like the edit metadata